gu-lseg/intro-to-programming/source/names.rst

 To work effectively with objects we need a way to refer to them.
 A person object is always referred to by a name.

-A name doesn't exist in the environment.
-Its not an object.
-It is part of the language (the code) that we use to refer to single objects in our environment.
+A name doesn't exist in the same way an object does.
+It is part of the language (the code) that we use to refer to single objects in our namespace (environment).

-For example the name 'greg' doesn't exist in the world.
+Likewise the name 'greg' doesn't exist in the world.
 It is a part of language that refers to a single instance object of type Person.

 Programmatically a name points to an object's location in memory.
 In a way it is synonmymous with the `id` of the object it refers to.

-Just like humans resolve 'greg' to the person in a room, when the interpreter encouters a name it resolves that name by looking up the location in memory it points to.
+Similar to how we resolve 'greg' to the person in a room, when the interpreter encouters a name it resolves that name by looking up the location in memory it points to.